Young adults, mental wellbeing and work: How can we support young adults on their journey to find purposeful work.

 - 75% of adult mental health conditions emerge by age 24.

-Through the process of a deliberative forum, 54 young Victorian’s gathered across a weekend to consider a broad range of information presented to them addressing the clear question of “Young adults, mental wellbeing and work: How can we support young adults on their journey to find purposeful work”.
+A citizens’ jury of 54 young Victorian’s gathered across a weekend to consider a broad range of information presented to them addressing the clear question of “Young adults, mental wellbeing and work: How can we support young adults on their journey to find purposeful work”.